 In recent years, our SAIL'22 choices have improved the strategic health of the Group and made our markets and product portfolio more resilient.
-We have rationalised and strengthened our brand portfolio, and today we have an attractive portfolio of categories and brands, as showcased on page 10.
+We have rationalised and strengthened our brand portfolio, and today we have an attractive portfolio of categories and brands.
 In particular, our investments in and focus on building the craft & speciality and alcohol-free brew categories have delivered strong growth.